ltonetwork/lto-node/README.md

 docker-compose up
 ```

-Docker compose is configured to run the node on a local machine on port 80.
-If you would like to run the node on different
+Docker compose is configured to run the indexer on a local machine on port 80.
+If you would like to run it on different
 port you will need to change the `docker-compose.yml` to

 ```